 2025 NECV Presentations

 We’re pleased to announce the following 2025 NECV Presentations.
 This year we’ll be featuring Lightning Talks, Posters, Research Sessions and Workshops.
-To access information on presenter name, title and abstract for the presentation titles, click the circled plus-sign icon (+) on the right-hand side of the title bar.
+To access information on presenter name(s) and abstract/description for the presentation titles, click the circled plus-sign icon (+) on the right-hand side of the title bar.

 If you’d like to print a full list of this year’s NECV Presentations: